Shakthisree Gopalan

-Early life
+Early life and education

-Shakthisree Gopalan was born and brought up in Kochi, Kerala.
+Shakthisree Gopalan was brought up in Kochi, Kerala.
 She did her schooling in Rajagiri Public School, Kalamassery.
 She moved to Chennai after her school and pursued her degree in architecture at the Anna University's School of Architecture and Planning.

 She was trained in Carnatic music for 13 years.
 During her 11th standard, SS Music conducted Voice Hunt 1.
 Since she was under 18, it ended with the auditions.
 Eventually in 2008, she won the second season of SS Music's Voice Hunt.
-She was first auditioned in November 2008 and got the opportunity to sing her debut song for the film Taxi 4777.
+She was first auditioned in November 2008 and got the opportunity to sing her debut song for the film TN 07 AL 4777.

 Career

+2008–2012: Career beginnings and playback debut

 At the age of 13, Shakthisree Gopalan was already trained in the field of Carnatic music and rock.
-After having won the "SS Music Voice Hunt " title in the year 2008, Gopalan debuted into film playback in the same year.
+After having won the "SS Music Voice Hunt " title in the year 2008, Gopalan debuted into film playback in the same year in Vijay Antony's TN 07 AL 4777.
+She subsequently went on to record a number of songs for films such as Rajadhi Raja, Irumbukkottai Murattu Singam and Naan.
 She was placed third in the Chennai Live's Band hunt.
 In the year 2014, she performed in MCC (Madras Christian College) cultural fest at Deepwoods and National Institute of Technology, Tiruchirappalli cultural fest Festember, SASTRA University cultural fest Kuruksastra'14, VIT University cultural fest Riviera 14 and Madras Institute of Technology cultural fest Mitafest 15.

 "Off the Record" consists of Vikram Vivekanand (Guitar), Satish Narayanan (Bass) and Tapas Naresh/Vinay Ramakrishnan (Drums).

-Break
+2012–2016: Mainstream success

-Shaktisree met A R Rahman when she got an assignment to design his music school, K M Music Conservatory.
-It was around that time she shared the music she had composed with him.
-That's when she got a break to sing 'Nenjikulle' for the movie Kadal, the first song that she recorded in her career.
-However, the title track for the composer's Bollywood film, Jab Tak Hai Jaan (2012) released first.
-She also got to jam the unplugged version of her Tamil film song "Nenjukkule" from the film Kadal with A R Rahman.
+Shakthisree met A.R.
+Rahman when she got an assignment to design his music school, KM Music Conservatory.
+It was around that time she shared the music she had composed with him and got to sing 'Nenjukkulle' for the movie Kadal, which would catapult her into the spotlight.
+Although it was the first song of the duo's now long-lived collaboration, the eponymous title track for the composer's Bollywood film, Jab Tak Hai Jaan (2012) which they recorded after "Nenjukkulle", would release before it.